 What is special about this course?

-This short full-time course provides the basic theoretical knowledge to allow students to move on to the SVQ2 Social Services: Children and Young People either in employment or as a full-time college course, or NC Early Education and Childcare as a full-time course.
+This short full-time course provides the basic theoretical knowledge to allow students to move on to the SVQ2 Social Services: Children and Young People either in employment or as a full-time college course, or NC Early Education and Childcare as a full-time course in September.

 This course is suitable for any applicant interested in working with children and young people, including mature students looking for a career change career.
 As there is no placement element to the course, applicants do not need to be 16 years of age at the start of the course, and the course is therefore suitable for December leavers.